-Outside areas and boundaries visually inspected.
-There are private garden grounds to the front and rear of the property.
-The garden grounds incorporate retaining walls which will incur higher than average repairs costs.
+Outside areas and boundaries Visually inspected.
+There are private garden grounds from the front and rear of the property.

 Ceilings Visually inspected from floor level.
-The ceiling within the property were seen to be formed in a combination of timber lath and plaster and plasterboard materials.
-Textured coatings were noted to ceiling areas.
-On rare occasions, these materials can have an asbestos content.
-We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed.
+The ceilings within the property are seen to be formed in a combination of timber lath and plaster and plasterboard materials.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls of the property are overlaid in plaster and plasterboard finishes.
+Internal walls of the property are overlaid in a combination of plaster and plasterboard finishes.